The Logic Primer™

 Negative... ...or Positive?

-We are humans, and it is quite normal to be less-than-jubilant all of the time.
-While we would not want to suggest that everyone around you should become perpetually-gleeful, it is all too easy to become bogged down in our daily routines with mundane tasks, annoying interruptions, frustrating problems, and high-pressure stress.
-These are normal challenges, but they can easily give way to perpetual-cynicism.
+We're human.
+We get tired.
+It's quite normal to be less-than-jubilant all of the time.
+After a while, though, it can become easy to feel bogged down in our daily routines, with mundane tasks, annoying interruptions, and time pressure.
+These challenges are normal and should be expected, but they can easily give way to cynicism, anger, and feelings of defeat.

-We have observed that remaining positive helps people to invent new and clever ideas, plus it helps keep them motivated to persistently work on a difficult problem.
-It also reduces unnecessary and sometimes damaging arguments.
+Remaining positive is quite an idea.
+It helps people to invent new and clever ideas, and it helps us to keep going when working on difficult problems.
+It reduces unnecessary and often damaging arguments.
 Airline pilots use positive vocal tones to keep their communications upbeat and alert, despite the requirement for down-to-business "sterile" cockpit procedures.
 Doctors, dentists, police officers and others often do the same.

 ____________________________